 Over the counter Derivatives are contracts that are privately negotiated or traded between two parties without going through an exchange or intermediary.
-The CBN guideline on Credit Risk states that a Bank is only exposed to the potential cost of replacing the cash flow (On contracts showing a positive value) if the counterparty defaults.
-The Bank includes all the OTC derivatives in its Banking and trading book when calculating its credit exposures arising from interest rate and foreign exchange rates related OTC derivative transactions for capital adequacy purposes.
+The CBN guideline on Credit Risk states that a Bank

 Access Bank computes its credit exposure for OTC derivative transactions using the Current Exposure Method.
 The exposure is computed by adding.